Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Methods

 \subsection{Recommendation Emails}

-After we went an initial Site Suggestion email on September 2, 2021, we conducted an initial assessment of interest and determined the study could proceed; we resumed sending emails on September 17, 2021 at a weekly pace.
+After we sent an initial Site Suggestion email on September 2, 2021, we conducted an initial assessment of interest and determined the study could proceed; we resumed sending emails on September 17, 2021 at a weekly pace.
 After 11 Site Suggestion emails, a ``thank you'' email was sent with a final request for feedback.
-To evaluate the effectiveness of the Site Suggestion emails as a recommendation interface, we analyzed the rate of clicks on recommendations, the explicit feedback we received from participants, and the characteristics of the site previews we included in the emails.
+To evaluate the effectiveness of the Site Suggestion emails as a recommendation interface, we analyzed the rate of clicks on recommendations and the explicit feedback we received from participants.

-Click estimates are based on the fusion of multiple data sources, although the primary source was via UTM tags embedded in each email's links.
+Click estimates are based on multiple data sources, although the primary source was via UTM tags embedded in each email's links.
 Appendix \ref{app:sec:click_data} presents additional details.
 Explicit participant feedback was collected from four sources: direct responses to the emails, responses to a feedback survey linked in each email, an unsubscription survey linked in each email, and responses to the final ``thank you'' email sent on December 3, 2021.
 The Site Suggestion email was previously described in sec.~\ref{sec:sse_design}.
-The survey texts are presented in Appendix~\ref{app:sec:feedback_survey} and~\ref{app:sec:unsubscribe_survey}.
 The ``thank you'' email was sent in two versions.
-To participants that had clicked on none of the recommendations, we asked for feedback on whether they had seen the emails and why they chose not to visit any of the recommended sites.
-To participants that had clicked on at least one recommendation, we listed up to three random sites they clicked and asked for reflections.
+To participants who clicked on none of the recommendations, we asked for feedback on whether they had seen the emails and why they chose not to visit any of the recommended sites.
+To participants who clicked on at least one recommendation, we listed up to three random sites they clicked and asked for reflections.

-The primary information available to participants while they were deciding to click on a recommendation was the content of the recent Journal update preview.
-To capture the preview characteristics that our participants could see and respond to, we conducted a thematic content analysis on the text of these previews.
-Two researchers generated open and axial codes independently, then used an affinity mapping process based on the Grounded Theory method~\cite{charmaz_constructing_2006}.
-Based on our thematic analysis and on existing work with CaringBridge Journal updates~\cite{ma_write_2017,smith_i_2020}, we isolated a set of 6 categories in order to produce quantitative prevalence estimates for each of the categories and to identify which categories were associated with clicks---further details in Appendix~\ref{app:sec:thematic_analysis}.